Henry Clay Work: Early musical efforts (1853–1860)

-In 1853 Work composed his first song with original lyrics and melody, "We Are Coming, Sister Mary".
-Instead of sending it to a gazette's "poet's corner," he submitted it to Edwin P. Christy, founder of the eponymous minstrel troupe based in New York City that had initiated Stephen Foster's career.
-Christy was "well pleased" and later performed it at his shows, received with respectable praise and some popularity.
-He later sold it to the local publishing firm Firth, Pond & Co. for the sufficient remuneration of $25, which he bestowed on Work.
-This encouraged him to pursue "more ambitious efforts as a composer," publishing a comic song, "Lilly-Wily Woken", for the New York firm William Hall & Son two years later.
+In 1853, Work composed his first song with original lyrics and melody, "We Are Coming, Sister Mary".
+Instead of submitting it to the poetry section of a gazette, he sent it to Edwin P. Christy, founder of the New York minstrel troupe that had launched Stephen Foster's career.
+Christy was content and decided to perform it at his shows, where it met respectable praise.
+He later sold it to the local publishing firm Firth, Pond & Co. for $25; (Note: Roughly equating to $1,085 in August 2026) he bestowed them on Work.
+This sum, very generous in those days, thrust Work toward more ambitious songwriting efforts.
+He published a comic song, "Lilly-Wily Woken", under William Hall & Son two years later.

-While his career had been moderately fruitful so far, Work started doubting his songwriting capabilities.
-He passed the rest of the decade without publishing any music, choosing to focus exclusively on printing.
-For this reason he migrated to Chicago in 1855, aged twenty-three, and took up a new printing job.
-Two years later, he married Sarah Parker of Massachusetts and bought a cottage at Hyde Park.
+While his career in music had been moderately fruitful so far, Work started doubting his ability.
+He passed the rest of the decade without publishing any songs, choosing to focus solely on printing.
+For this reason, he migrated to Chicago in 1855, aged twenty-three, and took up a new printing job.
+He married Sarah Parker two years later and bought a cottage at Hyde Park.
 (Note: The date of Henry and Sarah's marriage is unclear.
-Whilst Root's concise biography of the composer gives it at 1856, Hill concludes that it "certain[ly]" took place in 1857.)
-In March 1861, with his passion for songwriting revived, Work published a song commemorating the steamer Lady Elgins shipwreck, "Lost on the Lady Elgin", meeting little success.
+While Root's concise biography of the composer gives it at 1856, David S. Hill concludes that it certainly took place in 1857.)
+However, in March 1861, his enthusiasm for songwriting revived; Work published a song commemorating the steamer Lady Elgins shipwreck, "Lost on the Lady Elgin", earning little success.